Consistent Query Answering for Existential Rules with Closed Predicates: Databases, dependencies and queries

 \subsubsection{Semantics}

-\else \inlinesubsection{Semantics} \fi Dependencies and safe BUCQs are subclasses of the class of domain-independent relational calculus formulas \cite{AHV95}.
-Given a domain-independent sentence $\phi$ of the relational calculus and a set of facts $\D$ over the same signature, we write $\D\models\phi$ if the evaluation of $\phi$ over $\D$ is true.
-Given a database $\D$ and a dependency $\tau$, we say that $\tau$ is \emph{satisfied in $\D$} iff $\D\models\tau$.
-Given a database $\D$ and a set of dependencies $\constr$, we say that $\D$ is \emph{consistent with $\constr$} if all the dependencies of $\constr$ are satisfied in $\D$, i.e.\ if $\D\models\bigwedge_{\tau\in\Sigma}\tau$.
+\else \inlinesubsection{Semantics} \fi Dependencies and safe \bucqsineq are subclasses of the class of domain-independent relational calculus formulas~\shortcite{AHV95}.
+Given a domain-independent sentence $\phi$ of the relational calculus and a set of facts $\D$ over the same signature, we say that $\phi$ \emph{evaluates to true (resp., to false) in $\D$} by actually meaning that it evaluates to true (resp., to false) under the interpretation corresponding to the Herbrand model of $\D$.
+Moreover, if $\Sigma$ is a set of dependencies, we write $\SD\modelso\phi$ if $\phi$ is satisfied by every model of the FO theory $\constr\cup\D$.
+As usual in databases, we adopt the Unique Name Assumption, i.e.\ we assume that, in every FO interpretation, different constants are interpreted by different domain elements.
+Also, we assume that, in every FO interpretation, the predicate $\bot$ has an empty interpretation (i.e.\ $\bot$ always evaluates to false).
+Given a database $\D$ and a dependency $\tau$, we say that $\tau$ is \emph{satisfied by $\D$} if it evaluates to true in $\D$.
+Given a database $\D$ and a set of dependencies $\constr$, we say that $\D$ is \emph{consistent with $\constr$} if all the dependencies of $\constr$ are satisfied by $\D$, i.e.\ if $\bigwedge_{\tau\in\Sigma}\tau$ evaluates to true in $\D$.
+From this definition we immediately have that: \begin{proposition} Deciding consistency of a database with a set of dependencies is in $\aczero$ \wrt data complexity. \end{proposition}